- This event has passed.

 We’ll meet at one of downtown’s active swift chimneys located near the Pizitz Food Hall in Birmingham.
 Together, we’ll wait for sunset (6:28 p.m.), watch the swifts work themselves up into their nightly “swiftnado,” and then count the number of individuals who enter the roost.
 Best of all, the data we produce will help researchers at the Chimney Swift Conservation Association (chimneyswifts.org) get a better sense of trends in eastern swift populations and the effects of climate change on these birds’ annual migratory cycle.

-The details: Meetup is at 5:45–6:00 p.m.
+The details: Meetup is at 6:00 p.m. under the pavilion in the middle of Railroad Park (1700 1st Ave.
+S.) where we’ll watch Chimney Swifts as they come in for one last drink of water from the pavilion pool before they fly to their roost sites.
+From here, we’ll walk to a nearby chimney and wait for the swiftnado around sunset.
 Which chimney we visit will depend on the work of our dedicated chimney swift scouting volunteers; they’ll spend part of September looking for active roosts and identifying the most convenient spots for viewing.
 Check back here for more details.

 Binoculars are handy, but certainly not necessary, for viewing the swifts as they assemble in the skies above the chimney.
 You may want to bring a lawn chair.
 If you’re a social media user, we strongly encourage you to share your thoughts and photos with the hashtag #AlabamaSwiftWatch!

 After the viewing party, we will walk, carpool, or bike to the Pizitz Food Hall to enjoy dinner together and an after-party in the courtyard outside the food hall.
-Live music will be provided by local bands (TBA).
+Live music will be provided by Love Rat and Jupiter Missile beginning at 7:30 p.m.
 We’ll have a table set up with information about Birmingham Audubon and our efforts to build more swift towers throughout Alabama.

 Accessibility: Wheelchair accessible